iwakan/teledong/sdk-library/README.md

 #### Minimum sample usage

-When initiation a session, first connect to the Teledong using *Connect()*.
+When initiating a session, first connect to the Teledong using *Connect()*.

 Then, load the previous/default calibration using *LoadCalibration()*.